josephcagle/TheIPCT/README.md

 Since the IPCT is written in Java, it can be run on any system with a JRE version 8 (1.8) or above.
 That is,

 **The IPCT requires Java 8 or later.**
+On Raspbian, you can run `sudo apt install oracle-java8-jdk` as the `pi` user to install Java 8, but if that doesn't work, PLEASE let me know.

 ## How to use
 First, find your computer's local (private) IP address.
 This can be tricky, but on [Raspbian](https://en.wikipedia.org/wiki/Raspbian) just run this command: